 Ciliary muscles and the six extrinsic eye muscles receive vascular supply by branches of the ophthalmic artery.
 Long posterior ciliary arteries provide blood to the ciliary muscles.
 The superior, lateral, medial and inferior rectus muscles receive blood from anterior ciliary arteries.
 Each rectus muscle receives supply from two anterior ciliary arteries, except the lateral rectus which receives blood from only one artery.
 The lateral muscular artery also supplies the lateral and superior rectus as well as the superior oblique muscle.
 The medial muscular branch supplies the inferior and medial rectus and inferior oblique muscles.

 Most commonly the ophthalmic artery originates from the internal carotid artery.
 However, in 2 to 3% of individuals, the ophthalmic artery has a different origin.
-It has been found to arise from the anterior cerebral artery, middle cerebral artery, posterior communicating artery or the middle meningeal artery.
+It has been found to arise from the anterior cerebral artery, middle cerebral artery, posterior communicating artery, or the middle meningeal artery.

 The most common variant is that of the ophthalmic artery originating from the middle meningeal artery.
 During embryologic development, the stapedial artery, an orbital branch of the middle meningeal artery enters the orbit through the canal of Hyrtl to supply the developing eye.
 Anastomoses between the ophthalmic artery and middle meningeal artery may persist.

-The ophthalmic artery branches distal to the cavernous sinus then enters the optic canal.
+The ophthalmic artery branches distal to the cavernous sinus enter the optic canal.
 This short intracranial course is of surgical importance as it is the site of surgical intervention for ophthalmic artery aneurysms.
 Surgical treatment for ophthalmic artery aneurysms should be done cautiously due to proximity to the optic nerve, optic canal, and clinoid process.

 Central retinal artery occlusion (CRAO) is a stroke of the eye.
 The central retinal artery is an end artery; hence, its occlusion presents with sudden, painless monocular vision loss.
 CRAO is an ophthalmologic emergency.
 Individuals with carotid artery disease and atherosclerotic plaque deposition are at highest risk.
 Emboli are the most common etiology of CRAO.
 On ocular examination, patients may have a cherry-red spot (90%), retinal opacity in the posterior pole (58%), optic disk pallor (39%), retinal arterial attenuation (32%), optic disk edema (22%), intra-arterial emboli (20%), and/or cattle trucking (19%).
 On fluorescein angiography, delayed filling time of the affected vessel may be present.
 Treatment includes acute reperfusion of the central retinal artery and prevention of future vascular ischemic events.
 Carotid duplex is the recommendation when a patient presents with painless, monocular vision loss because of the high risk of another ischemic event.

 The definition of amaurosis fugax is transient vision loss, often monocular and painless.
 The pathophysiology is similar to that of CRAO: occlusion or stenosis within the internal carotid circulation.
 Similar to CRAO, on ocular examination one may find cholesterol plaques (Hollenhorst plaques).
+Amaurosis fugax is also a manifestation of fibromuscular dysplasia and may be suggestive of brain ischemia in patients with this diagnosis.

 Retinoblastoma is a childhood ocular tumor.
 One treatment method is intra-arterial chemotherapy.
 Selective occlusion of eye arteries has proven to have less systemic side effects in comparison to systemic chemotherapy.